Test Automation for Windows Native Applications: Best Practices and Tools

 To locate and leverage elements in native applications, we’ll need to download a few free Microsoft utilities:

-- MS WinAppDriver – This leverages the Selenium WebDriver protocol and allows us “web element-like” access to elements in native applications in Windows 10.
+• WinAppDriver – This leverages the Selenium WebDriver protocol and allows us “web element-like” access to elements in native applications.

-- MS WinAppDriver UI Recorder – This tool will help you find xPaths, in the event other elements aren’t available.
+• WinAppDriver UI Recorder – This tool will help you find xPaths, in the event that other elements aren’t available.

 Every object in a native application has a variety of elements (or “locator types”) associated with it, and we are especially interested in a handful of them.
 We want to track down Name and AutomationID, and if we can’t use either one of those, then we may need to involve LocalizedControlType and wrangle with the xPath.
 Although we have never used them in our test automation solution, we’ve also heard of people identifying and controlling specific native objects with RuntimeID and ClassName.
 In the event it exists and works, the Name field is our favorite choice because it helps make the test script more readable.